 Asana is a wonderful platform for enhancing team collaboration.
 Users can invite others to the workspace and invite them to participate in the project.
-You may also use it to send and receive messages in real time, as well as share files.
+You may also use it to send and receive messages in real-time, as well as share files.
 When tasks are assigned or adjustments are made, users are notified.
-Furthermore, Asana encourages transparency and responsibility within the organisation.
+Furthermore, Asana encourages transparency and responsibility within the organization.
 Every team member knows who is working on what tasks and when they will be completed.

 - MYRIAD INTEGRATIONS

 Asana offers seamless integrations with a vast variety of third-party applications.
 Many additional project management apps, such as Google Drive, Microsoft Teams, OneDrive, and Slack, are integrated with Asana.